irnamstf/2403-ITT440/10% Individual Assignment/10 MUHAMAD MUQRI BIN ABU HARIRAH/README.md

 # Comparison Between C And Python

 ## Origin of the C language
 The C language is a imperative language that is commonly used in Unix systems and is the lingua franca of implanted software development.
-The C language was developed for the Unix operating system by Dennis Ritchie and Brian Kernighan as a systems programming language.
+The C language was developed for the Unix operating system by Dennis Ritchie as a systems programming language in 1970.
 From its inception in the early 1970s, it has grown to become one of the most widely used computer languages ever.

 ## Why C